We Found the 76 Best Memorial Day Weekend Sales to Shop Right Now

 What are the best Memorial Day sales?

 As with other large-scale shopping events, Memorial Day deals tend to be wide-ranging across a number of major brands and retailers.
-We expect to see a variety of discounts on laptops, 4K TVs, major appliances, mattresses, furniture, home goods and more.
-Additionally, Memorial Day is often treated as summer's unofficial kickoff, which makes it a great opportunity to snag deals on patio furniture, outdoor power tools and other backyard essentials.
+This year, we're seeing a huge variety of discounts on laptops, 4K TVs, major appliances, mattresses, furniture, home goods and more.
+Additionally, since Memorial Day is treated as summer's unofficial kickoff, it's a great opportunity to snag deals on patio furniture, outdoor power tools and other backyard essentials.

 When will Memorial Day sales end?

-Some Memorial Day sales will continue to run for a little while after the holiday, though in the case of many of the biggest sales, such as offers from retailers like Best Buy or top mattress companies, you'll find the sales offered will end on Memorial Day itself.
-When you see a discount on something you'd like to have over the holiday weekend, it's best to go ahead and lock in that offer before the inventory runs out or the price goes back up.
+Some Memorial Day sales will continue to run for a little while after today's holiday, though in the case of many of the biggest sales, such as offers from retailers like Best Buy or top mattress companies, you'll find the sales offered will end on Memorial Day itself.
+So, if you see a discount on something you'd like to snag today, it's best to go ahead and lock in that offer before the inventory runs out or the price goes back up.

 How we choose deals?